-The following section lists projects that have custom, Terra-supported environments; this list will be updated as new project-specific environments become available.
+The following section lists project-specific environments for Terra-supported applications; this list will be updated as new project-specific environments become available.

 - AnVIL RStudio (see the AnVIL Docker documentation for details).

 Accessing a project-specific environment in Terra

 You can access a project-specific environment by selecting "Project-Specific Environment" from the Environment drop-down menu of the workspace Notebook Runtime box.
 The following steps will guide you through this process.

 1. Go to your Terra workspace and select the Notebook Runtime widget in the workspace upper right corner.

 2. From the environment drop-down menu, select "Project-specific Environment".